kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 90: February 20, 2020

+**Today's Progress**: Worked on the first-project in Angular.
+I started designing some interfaces and classes for the project and I worked on the product-card component.

+**Thoughts**: There are a lot of things to do in this project and I want to implement some new features  as well.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/9b1c5db0385b850fc05b79f02e25d3c6601ce667)

+---

 ### Day 89: February 19, 2020

 **Today's Progress**: Worked on the first-project in Angular.
 Fixed the issue with the db.
 I populated the categories and changed some code in the product-form component.

-**Thoughts**: I'm becomeing very confortable with asynchronous code  and I'm loving it.
+**Thoughts**: I'm becoming very confortable with asynchronous code  and I'm loving it.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/6eafd5bcc9162a521dbb2aebe5b9674a646a44fb)